Zhe-jiang/PRAISE/README.md

 # {input.dedup_R2}: read 2 file after deduplication (.fq.gz)
 # {output.cut5prime_R2}: read file after cutting 14 mer of 5' end of read (.fq.gz)
 ```

+### 1.2 Mapping your reads

+---
+__IMPORTANT MESSAGES:__
+- If you want to do realignment, be sure to use references without any intron (i.e. using transcriptome instead of genome).
+Because our realigment scripts do not support mapping results with intron.
+- If you do not want to do realignment, we still recomend using references without any intron and the mapping method without spliced alignment.
+Because our signal is deletion, it may cause errors with spliced alignment.
+---

+#### 1.2.1 Mapping with realignment

+#### 1.2.2 Mapping without realignment